-In the social media world, consistent engagement is very meaningful as it continues to keep the brand on the top of a customer’s mind.
+In the social media world, consistent engagement is essential, as it keeps the brand on your customers’ minds.

 Reshare Positive User Generated Content

-Make sure you social media accounts prompts the users to take the actions which will help you reach your goals, whether you want people to call and make a reservation, visit your website, order online or sign up for your event, you need to communicate that.
+Make sure your social media accounts prompt the users to take the actions which will help you reach your goals.
+Whether you want people to call and make a reservation, visit your website, order online, or sign up for your event, you need to communicate that using a CTA.

 Show That You Are Social

-Monitor your brand’s mentions on social media as that will help you check that your brand’s is not getting any negative exposure.
-If it does happen, knowing about it allows you to react and try to change negative feelings into more positive.
+Monitor your brand’s mentions on social media as that will help you stay on top of any negative exposure.
+If it does happen, knowing about it enables you to respond and potentially change negative feelings into more positive ones.
 Platforms such as Hootsuite or Sprout Social can help you with these efforts.

 Show your business' personality

 Power of Social Ads

-Social media ads present a powerful tool for restaurants and bars as they are highly customizable, thus it is easier to target the right customers.
-If you have space in your marketing budget, start playing around to see which posts can be promoted to get your brand more exposure and bring more traffic to your door.
+Social media ads present a powerful tool for restaurants and bars because they are highly customizable, making it easier to target the right customers.
+If you have space in your marketing budget, start playing around to see which posts can be promoted to get your brand more exposure and bring the right traffic to your door.

-If your target audience composes of younger crowds, Instagram presents the best channel for bar or restaurants since it so popular and heavily visual.
+If your target audience is composed of younger crowds, Instagram should be your channel of choice, since it so popular and heavily visual.

 This is the key element of any photo!
 The light should be coming from the side, so there is ideally no shadow.

 Filters are helpful when your picture is too dark or has some funky-looking light in it.
-However, be cautious about not using filters which would make your pictures look unnatural
+However, be cautious about using filters which make your pictures look unnatural or washed out.

 3. FRAMING AND CROPPING